 2) On your keyboard, press Windows logo keyand R at the same time.
 Then type devmgmt.msc in the run box and hit Enter.

 3) In Device Manager, locate the device that you would like to roll back the driver to.
-Right click the device name and choose Properties.
+Right-click the device name and click Properties.

-4) Go to Driver tab, and choose Roll Back Driver.
+4) Go to the Driver tab, and click Roll Back Driver.

 5) If the Roll Back Driver option here is grey, you will not be able to use this function.
 You could choose to do a System Restore instead.